nehalmr/Microsoft-Azure-AI-102/README.md

 # 🚀 Azure AI-102 Certification Hands-on Labs

 ## 📌 Overview
 This repository provides a comprehensive collection of resources for the **Microsoft Azure AI-102 Certification** course, including hands-on labs, theoretical concepts, and practical implementation details.
-It is designed to equip learners with the skills and knowledge needed to design and implement AI solutions on Azure.
+It is designed to equip learners with the skills and knowledge to design and implement AI solutions on Azure.

 ## 🎯 Learning Objectives
 By using this repository, you will: